IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

       }
 ```

-### znsq_backout
+### znsq_abort
-`int znsq_backout(znsq_connection_t con);`
+`int znsq_abort(znsq_connection_t con);`

-#### Backout Updates
+#### Abort Updates
-Issues a backout to end the current transaction, restore updated documents to their original versions prior to the start of the transaction, and release the document level locks.
+Issues an abort to end the current transaction, restore updated documents to their original versions prior to the start of the transaction, and release the document level locks.
 The next write, delete, or update request will start a new transaction.

 #### Parameters